Master Arts & Cultural Management: FAQ

 • When will I be notified about admission?

-• What do I have to do after I am admitted to the programme?
+• What do I have to do after I have been admitted to the programme?

 • How do the online sessions of the programme take place?